-Completing this program will earn you a Bachelor of Arts in teaching a world language, with a specialization in one of the six languages available (German, French, Japanese, Latin, and Spanish).
+Completing this program will earn you a Bachelor of Arts in teaching a world language, with a specialization in one of the four languages available (French, Japanese, Latin, and Spanish).

 Your classes will be a blend of content courses related to the language as well as teaching methodology courses through our department and the Teachers College.

 Meeting all of the program’s requirements prepares you for teaching license standards.